 How to become a medical transcriptionist

-Being a medical transcriptionist requires dedication, effort, and continuous learning to develop the skills and qualities needed for this position.
-Here are some steps to become a qualified medical transcriptionist.
+If you want to become a medical transcriptionist, you have to give dedication, effort, and continuous learning to develop the skills and qualities needed for this position.
+Here are some steps to becoming a medical transcriptionist.

 Earn a degree